 Thank you to all who have been involved with the project; it has been a pleasure to engage so many people in our work, and help to push the profile of the pine marten to the forefront of the conservation agenda in Wales.

-The video below is a compilation of footage from camera traps deployed in woodlands in west and mid Wales.
-The video was put together to celebrate Biodiversity Week 2013.
+The video below is a compilation of footage from camera traps deployed in woodlands in west and mid Wales, to celebrate Biodiversity Week 2013.